Frano Botica: Return to union

 When rugby union became openly professional, Botica returned to the 15-a-side code to play for Llanelli in Wales and then in France.
 In 1997 and 1998 he played for Croatia in two World Cup qualifying matches.
 In his late 30s he returned for the North Harbour Rugby Union in New Zealand and played several matches, mainly off the bench.

 Later years

 In 2009 Botica worked with the New Zealand Warriors as a kicking coach.
-Botica's son Ben is a former member of North Harbour's ITM Cup squad, has represented New Zealand Schoolboys, and currently plays for Aviva Premiership side Harlequin F.C.
+Botica's son Ben is a former member of North Harbour's ITM Cup squad, has represented New Zealand Schoolboys, and formerly played for Aviva Premiership side Harlequin F.C.
 Another of Botica's sons, Jacob, played for Welsh regional sides Dragons and Scarlets in the United Rugby Championship.

 In 2016, Botica became head coach of the Philippines national rugby sevens team.
 He is a real estate agent, working in Auckland.